ByteHackr/blog.bytehackr.tech/about.md

 title: About Me
 ---

-I’m Sandipan Roy.Born and raised in India.
+<p style='text-align: justify;'> I’m Sandipan Roy.Born and raised in India.
 I love to write program & solving problems with a demonstrated history of working in the computer and network security.
 Skilled in Data Privacy, Cryptography,Computer Networking, Python,Java and C++.
 I’m truly passionate about my work and always increase my knowledge.
-I also like to try new technologies and improve myself under each point of view.
+I also like to try new technologies and improve myself under each point of view.</p>

 # <ins> EDUCATION </ins>

-### 2018 – Present
+### (2018 – Present)

-West Bengal State University
-Master of Science (M.Sc.) in Computer Science
+Master of Science (M.Sc.) in Computer Science from West Bengal State University

 ### (2015 – 2018)

-University of Kalyani
-Bachelor of Science(B.Sc) in Computer Science(H)
+Bachelor of Science(B.Sc) in Computer Science(H) from University of Kalyani

 # <ins> EXPERIENCE </ins>